- Search The Registry

-*The birth of Chris Braithwaite on in 1885 is marked on this date.
-He was an Afro-Caribbean union activist in the Colonial Seamen's Association.
+*The birth of Chris Braithwaite in 1885 is marked on this date.
+He was an Afro Caribbean union activist in the Colonial Seamen's Association.

-Braithwaite also known as Chris Jones was born in Barbados, he went to sea with the British Merchant Navy as a teenager and travelled the world as a sailor.
-He then settled in Chicago before rejoining the Merchant Navy during World War I. After World War I he lived in New York City before settling in London, working for the Shipping Federation.
+Braithwaite is also known as Chris Jones was born in Barbados, he went to sea with the British Merchant Navy as a teenager and traveled the world as a sailor.
+He then settled in Chicago before rejoining the Merchant Navy during World War I. After World War I, he lived in New York City before settling in London, working for the Shipping Federation.
 He married a white woman, Edna, from Stepney where they lived.